 If you know of any others, please contact us or leave a comment at the bottom of the page.
 As much as you may hate getting junk mail, it is worth signing up for mailing lists for Redfunnel and Wightlink as they often send decent vouchers.
 Wightlink has an online signup at the bottom of their homepage.

-Red Funnel regularly send islanders vouchers for 20% and 15% off which can be used by mainlanders for the Isle of Wight ferry as long as they have the physical voucher (usually called the Big Book of Savings).
+Red Funnel also do something called the Big Book of Savings, where Islanders are sent vouchers such as 20% or 15% off overnight ferry fares or day returns for about £60.
+These can be used by mainlanders for the Isle of Wight ferry as long as they have the unique codes on the vouchers.
+According to the official marketing website, these are sent out by post in 'February, April, July, September and November'.
 Other vouchers turn up in random places like the Radio Times.

-Red Funnel regularly send islanders vouchers for 20% and 15% off which can be used by mainlanders for the Isle of Wight ferry as long as they have the physical voucher (usually called the Big Book of Savings).
+Red Funnel also do something called the Big Book of Savings, where Islanders are sent vouchers such as 20% or 15% off overnight ferry fares or day returns for about £60.
+These can be used by mainlanders for the Isle of Wight ferry as long as they have the unique codes on the vouchers.
+According to the official marketing website, these are sent out by post in 'February, April, July, September and November'.
 Other vouchers turn up in random places like the Radio Times.

 Check out our guide to the best Isle of Wight caravan holiday parks